DEFRA/fws-api/docs/local-development/dev-container/additional-dev-container-considerations.md

 ## Teardown

-Teardown can be performed by closing the remote connection to the dev container in Visual Studio Code (File -> Close Remote Connection) and running [teardown.sh](../../../docker/scripts/teardown.sh).
+Teardown can be performed by closing the remote connection to the development container in Visual Studio Code (File -> Close Remote Connection) and running [teardown.sh](../../../docker/scripts/teardown.sh).
 This script:

 * stops and removes **ALL** Docker containers (using [stop-and-remove-containers.sh](../../../docker/scripts/stop-and-remove-containers.sh))